 Before understanding where to invest, an individual should first understand his/her personal investment goals, i.e., when the funds will be needed and his / her risk-taking capacity.
-On the basis of these parameters, you can decide which debt fund to invest in for how long, when do you need that investment and what are your return expectations.
-This is where knowing the different types of debt funds comes in to play.
+On the basis of these parameters, you can decide which debt fund to invest in for how long when you need that investment, and what are your return expectations.
+This is where knowing the different types of debt funds comes into play.

 Even though debt funds are less risky than equity funds, the subcategories of debt funds have varying risk levels and investment duration.
 Hence just knowing that you want to allocate a certain sum of money to debt funds will not suffice.
 You also need to look at the different types of debt funds available.

 For example, credit risk funds are considered riskier than liquid funds under the same debt fund category.
 Because of such differences, you must know about the different types of debt funds available.

 Debt funds invest in bonds issued by companies and governments, which may either be categorized based on maturity tenure or the nature of the bond.

 Here are the different types of debt funds as categorized by the Securities and Exchange Board of India.

 |Debt Funds||Underlying Security|

 |Overnight Funds||Overnight securities with a maturity of 1 day|

 |Liquid Funds||Debt and money market securities with maturity of up to 91 days|

 |Ultra-short Duration Funds||Investment in debt and money market instruments with a Macaulay duration between 3 and 6 months|